 DO NOT panic if your numerical score is low.
 The overall grading for the course will, roughly, be on a curve.
 About 30%-35% of the students will be in the A's; about 50% in the B's, and the rest in C's and under.
-However, if the class is doing well in general you should expect a larger fraction of A's.
+These fractions, however, are not written in stone and if the class is doing well in general you should expect a larger fraction of A's.